rust-lang/rust/Readme.md

 ## Usage

+rustc_codegen_cranelift can be used as a near-drop-in replacement for `cargo build` or `cargo run` for existing projects.

-`$cg_clif_dir` is the directory you cloned this repo into in the following instructions.
+Assuming `$cg_clif_dir` is the directory you cloned this repo into and you followed the instructions (`prepare.sh` and `test.sh`).

 ### Cargo

+In the directory with your project (where you can do the usual `cargo build`), run:

 ```bash
 $ CHANNEL="release" $cg_clif_dir/cargo.sh run
 ```

+This should build and run your project with rustc_codegen_cranelift instead of the usual LLVM backend.

 If you compiled cg_clif in debug mode (aka you didn't pass `--release` to `./test.sh`) you should use `CHANNEL="debug"` instead or omit `CHANNEL="release"` completely.